Copyright © W. J. Heitler (2019)

 Voltage-Dependent Channels

 Each voltage-dependent channel type has a maximum conductance (the conductance when all channels of that type are open) specified per unit area, and the ion to which it is permeant has a specified equilibrium potential.
-The user does not have to explicitly identify the ion type to which the channel is permeable (but see calcium below), since this is implicit in the equilibrium potential.
+The user does not have to explicitly identify the ion type to which the channel is permeable (but see calcium and sodium channels below), since this can be implicit in the equilibrium potential.
 Thus a non-specific cation channel might have an equilibrium potential of -10 mV as a "compromise" potential between the equilibrium potentials of the permeant ions.

 Voltage-dependent channels are usually assumed to be ohmic, and so at any moment in time the following equation applies: